NingWang1729/tf-end-to-end/README.md

-# tf-deep-omr
+# tf-deep-omr-2

-TensorFlow code to perform end-to-end Optical Music Recognition on monophonic scores through Convolutional Recurrent Neural Networks and CTC-based training.
+This project is a fork of tf-deep-omr-2, TensorFlow code to perform end-to-end Optical Music Recognition on monophonic scores through Convolutional Recurrent Neural Networks and CTC-based training.
+This version extends musical recognition to multiple staves.

 ## Citation

-This repository was used for the experiments reported in the paper:
+The original repository was used for the experiments reported in the paper:

 [End-to-End Neural Optical Music Recognition of Monophonic Scores](http://www.mdpi.com/2076-3417/8/4/606)